 Toilet training continues to be an important issue for families who have children with Fragile X syndrome (FXS).
-The NFXF website has several articles on the topic of toilet training.
-They are mostly focused on introducing toilet training activities to younger children.
+We have several articles on the topic of toilet training, which are mostly focused on introducing toilet training activities to younger children.
 It has been assumed that children of all ages would benefit from the same strategies, and if they were not initially successful with them, they may never make progress in toilet training.

 Coming to Terms with the Past

 It is important to recognize that your child is not “lazy” or “bad” for not being toilet trained.
 If they have never used the toilet consistently, there are reasons.
 Perhaps it’s an attention issue, or they have not been able to attend to physical sensations at the same time as intellectual activities.
 Perhaps they’re making negative associations with toilet training based on the past.
 Perhaps they had to sit too long without feeling successful.
 This approach is a “do over” for you and your child.
 It’s designed to be less stressful for all involved by teaching that trips to the bathroom can be pleasant and can occur regularly.

 Before you begin to employ this do-over strategy, you should note any medical conditions in your child that may affect toileting behavior.
 Medication can affect bowels, as well as fluid consumption and appetite.
 By completing a log that we’ll detail below, you will better understand whether you should consult with your child’s doctor to address loose bowels, constipation, or both.